 Puck Pieterse, born in Amersfoort on May 13, 2002, is a Dutch athlete of Alpecin Deceuninck.
 Small anecdote: in Nove Mesto she got herself a nice birthday present given the race took place on Sunday 14th May.

-In the world of cyclocross, her main discipline, she is known as "the terrible redhead", due to her red hair and the determination she shows in the race.
-In cyclocross, she is the U23, she was the 2020 European champion and 2022 cyclocross world champion.
-This year you decided to ask the UCI for the wild-card to race among the Elite in the World Cup XCO and at the Cyclocross World Championships... the U23 category is too tight for him and he wants to forge ahead.
+In the circle of cyclocross, her queen discipline, she is known as the "terrible redhead" because of her red hair and the grit she puts into the race.
+In Cyclo-cross, she was U23, she was European champion 2020 and cyclo-cross world champion 2022.
+This year you have decided to ask the UCI for a wild-card to race among the Elites in the XCO World Cup and the Cyclo-cross World Championships… the U23 category is close to you and you want to forge ahead.

 At the Cyclocross World Championships finished in 2nd place behind Fem Van Empel, another terrible Dutch who runs for Jumbo Visma.
 Let's open a small parenthesis: Fem van Empel was also born in 2002 and raced in Nove Mesto finishing in 17th place with number 82.
 Definitely another athlete to keep an eye on for the next stages given the great engine.

-Puck Pieterse showed no technical limits in MTB demonstrating an excellent technique typical of multidisciplinarity, given the many phenomena we have been seeing in recent years.
-However, Puck Pieterse was not new to the MTB sector, having won the European title Cross Country and in 2022 the Les Gets world championship closed in 2nd place.
+Puck Pieterse has shown no technical limits in MTB, demonstrating an excellent technique typical of multidisciplinarity, given the many phenomena we are seeing in recent years.
+Puck Pieterse was not new to the MTB sector, however, having won the European Cross Country title in 2022 and the Les Gets world championship closed in 2nd place.
 Last year, 2022, was the 1st year where she really challenged herself in MTB and she didn't disappoint.

 But in his career there is not only MTB and Cyclocross: the Red Terrible raced this year, with the professionals, the Strade Bianche finishing with a sensational 6th place!
 136km for almost 4 hours of racing.

-The experts knew that she had what it takes to do well in Nove Mesto but few expected her to see her take the lead from Prevot.
-A magnificent season ahead XCO even among women!
+The insiders knew that she had what it takes to do well in Nove Mesto but few expected to see her break Prevot.
+A magnificent season of XCO also among women is expected!

 It's about Puck Pieterse's stunning victory in the World Cup.